 This part may sound like its not a lot of fun, and that would be about right.
 But you're not doing this for fun.

 You are doing this because you have some time you aren't using to actually talk to a prospect just yet.
-You are also doing this to gain absolute control over your own insurance mailers.
+You are also doing this to gain absolute control over your own insurance or medicare supplement mailers.

-You are not the one deciding what your insurance mailers say, who they say it to, when your say it to them.
+You are the one deciding what your prospecting letter or cards say, who they say it to, when your say it to them.
 Its your money, you should be in control of your own mailing.

 It's going to take you about 3 or 4 hours to insert and seal 1,000 envelops.
 It will take longer than that the first couple of times, but you will quickly get the process down.

-You also now have an insurance leads prospect list of names and addresses that include age and income levels that you probably would not have if you had a mail house do the work for you.
-There are many options you have to tweak this process to lower your cost per insurance mailers and reduce the amount of your time that is required.
+You also now have an insurance prospect list of names and addresses that include age and income levels that you probably would not have if you had a mail house do the work for you.
+There are many options you have to tweak this process to lower your cost of leads and reduce the amount of your time that is required.
 But the actual process is essentially the same.

-There will be other methods of sending out insurance mailers also.
+There will be other methods of sending out life insurance or annuity mailers also.

 You might try to print out your message and submission form on one piece of card stock, then tri-folding that letter and tabbing it.

-Those insurance mailers would also be sent out as standard.
+Those would also be sent out as standard.

-Agents can very easily design and create their own final expense insurance mailers.
+Agents can very easily design and create their own direct mail prospecting letters or cards.

 The magic is not in who does the mailing, the magic is in the creativity of the piece you send out.